 Skype for Business

-Skype for Business (what used to be called Microsoft Lync Server) is a one-stop platform for business communications: instant messaging, voice calling, file transfer, web conferencing, voicemail and email.
+(what used to be called Microsoft Lync Server) is a one-stop platform for business communications: instant messaging, voice calling, file transfer, web conferencing, voicemail and email.

 Social technology is any tech that make social interactions possible.
 They run via the internet or mobile devices and examples of social software include wikis, blogs and social networks.